 The change from Microsoft Partner Network to Microsoft Cloud Partner Program reflects Microsoft’s efforts to simplify channel programs across the three clouds of Microsoft 365, Dynamics 365 and Azure under one umbrella.
 Whether a partner resells Microsoft products and solutions, develops solutions and applications based on Microsoft platforms or delivers IT services, they will all attain certifications, specializations, benefits and incentives according to the same revamped system.

-Sounds simple enough, but how will this all play out in practice?
-Firstly, the way partners qualify for the Microsoft Cloud Partner Program is based on two criteria: Solutions partner designations and advanced specializations.
+Sounds simple enough, but how does this play out in practice?
+Firstly, the way partners qualify for the Microsoft Cloud Partner Program is based on two criteria: Solutions partner designations ↗ and advanced specializations ↗.
 Secondly, legacy incentives will phase out by Oct.
 1, 2023, meaning that all partners should take care to consider their options—including mergers, acquisitions and strategic partnerships—to mitigate any negative consequences.

 Solutions partner designations

-Doing away with Silver and Gold partner levels, Microsoft partners will soon be prompted to differentiate themselves in at least one of six solution areas.
+Doing away with Silver and Gold partner levels, Microsoft partners are now encouraged to differentiate themselves in at least one of six solution areas.
 Doing so will earn them a Solutions partner designation, which highlights a partner’s expertise for potential customers and qualifies them for relevant benefits and incentives.
-While existing competencies do match up with the new designations, partners will need to renew them once the program changes take effect in October.
+While existing competencies do match up with the new designations, partners will need to renew them once the program changes take full effect in October.

 Eligibility for a Solutions Partner designation is based on a partner capability score.
 This score is determined across three metrics:

 - Customer success: Customer usage growth and number of solution deployments

 - Skilling: Certifications, advanced certifications and exams